PITBusiness/mdm-php/README.md

 ## Which challenges does it address?

+**Business Users**
+- When business users need to edit data inside database tables bypassing challenges with SQL knowledge, Tool installation, Connection information, Security management

 **BICC/IT**
  - When BICC/IT needs to manage content of configuration tables inside database and to perform massive INSERT/MERGE effectively
  - For BICC/IT to provide an easy to use UI and keep control on security to business users

-**Business Users**
-- When business users need to edit data inside database tables bypassing challenges with SQL knowledge, Tool installation, Connection information, Security management
+ - Get to ability to custom the UI only with configuration files and without web development knowledges

 ## Versions